 As embryo adoption is becoming more popular, there are more loans and grants that will help cover embryo adoption.
-Each grant and scholarship will have their own applicant requirements, as well as restrictions on what they cover.
+Each grant and scholarship will have its own applicant requirements, as well as restrictions on what they cover.
 Here’s a tip: do your research fertility grants, too.
 They will not cover the adoption costs, but they can cover the fees incurred for your frozen embryo transfers!

 Next, ask your employer.

-A lesser known way to cover adoption expenses is through an employee benefit program.
+A lesser-known way to cover adoption expenses is through an employee benefit program.
 Some employers (like Procter and Gamble) will cover a portion of the embryo adoption fees.
 Contact your human resources department and see if you have an adoption benefit and see if they would extend that to embryo adoption.